 Petitioning the DRE

 No matter what led the DRE to suspend your real estate license, you can petition to reinstate it.
 The typical waiting period for reinstatement after a suspension is one year.
-During this time period, you will be required to submit documentation that shows you have rehabilitated from the actions that caused the suspension and met any educational requirements set forth by the DRE.
-In the midst of trying to find alternative work, getting this information together can be daunting.
-This is why you should consider consulting with a professional license defense attorney.
-License defense lawyers like those at Unlock Legal can help you gather and organize all the necessary materials and eliminate the stress you are dealing with.
+During this time, you will be required to submit documentation that shows you have rehabilitated from the actions that caused the suspension and met any educational requirements set forth by the DRE.
+During trying to find alternative work, getting this information together can be daunting.
+Therefore, you should consider consulting with a professional license defense attorney.
+Real estate license defense lawyers like those at Unlock Legal can help you gather and organize all the necessary materials and eliminate the stress you are dealing with.

 Contact Unlock Legal

 Did the DRE suspend your real estate license?
 Contact us immediately.